 Teaching Staff - Teaching Staff are highly trained in working with young children, encouraging all areas of development and in working with families to ensure the developmental success of each child.
 Each classroom has a teacher, teacher assistant, and a varying number of volunteers.
 Staff and parents act as role models in the classroom.
-All Head Start Teachers are CERTIFIED with an emphasis in Early Childhood Education.
+All Head Start Teachers and several Assistant Teachers are CERTIFIED as Preschool Teachers through the Guam Commission for Educator Certification (GCEC).

 Head Start uses the Classroom Assessment Scoring System (CLASS) as an observation tool that focuses on teacher and child interactions as this impacts the effectiveness of classroom interactions among teachers and children.
-It is these daily interactions that promote children's social and cognitive development.
+These daily interactions promote children's social and cognitive development.
 Children thrive when teachers create nurturing, well-managed settings and provide frequent and engaging opportunities to learn.
 CLASS focuses on the interaction of Teaching Staff and children in the domains of Emotional Support, Classroom Organization and Instructional Support.
 Based on CLASS observations, Teaching Staff work to strengthen their skills in areas such as intentional teaching, effective interactions, and quality implementation of activities.